Sociology, Ph.D. Student

 NICOLAS GUTIERREZ III

-Nicolas has also been a CSU Sally Casanova Scholar, Public Administration Theory Network Fellow, and participant in the UW-Madison Institute for Research on Poverty’s 2024-25 Professional Development Training Series on Poverty and Economic Mobility Research.
+Nicolas was previously a USC Equity Research Institute Graduate Community-Engaged Research Fellow, CSU Sally Casanova Scholar, Public Administration Theory Network Fellow, and UW-Madison Institute for Research on Poverty’s Professional Development Training Series on Poverty and Economic Mobility Research trainee.
 He was born and raised in West Adams, where he continues to live and advocate for housing and mobility justice.
 As a lifelong Angeleno, he loves his city, acknowledges its flaws, and dedicates his research career to advancing his vision of Los Angeles as a truly “just city” for all.
 In his free time, Nicolas enjoys watching Dodgers games and eating his way through LA.

 MY RESEARCH